angelr1076/curriculum/react/states_and_effects/introduction_to_state.md

 Hooks are functions that let you use React features.
 All hooks are recognizable by the `use` prefix.
 For example, `useState` is a hook.
 We'll use more of these as we get further into the course.
 For now, remember that hooks have rules that we need to abide by:

 1. Hooks can only be called from the top level of a functional component.
-1. Hooks can't be called from inside loops or conditions.
+1. Hooks can't be declared from inside loops or conditions.

 ### Assignment